zeviel/13MINX4DVCL19U3/README.md

 Advertise Service for AminoApps.Com

 ### Instruction
-- If you want advertise with multiple accounts create the file emails.txt and write emails with password like this `email:password` then save this file to the AminoAdvClique Folder
+- If you want advertise to selected user with multiple accounts create the file emails.txt and write emails with password like this `email:password` then save this file to the AminoAdvClique Folder
 - `Example`
 ![Example](https://i.ibb.co/ZVq3wLv/Screenshot-2021-11-09-21-01-18-98-87c2225eebc34d2513fa0e7ad5b93cfc.jpg)